 6 finger-licking facts about McDonald's apple pies

-For 50 years, the McDonald's apple pie has stood as one of fast food lovers' favorite treats of all time.
+For over 50 years, the McDonald's apple pie has stood as one of fast food lovers' favorite treats of all time.
 Although its recipe has been altered on two separate occasions in its history, the apple pie remains a drive-thru tradition, worth sticking around past your sack of Big Macs to enjoy a bite of apple pie.
 This has made it a mainstay on a menu that has otherwise changed significantly over time.

 In honor of this major milestone, we went apple-picking through the hand pie's long history to see what fascinating facts are baked into that flakey crust.
 Below, learn a little bit more about the piping hot snack that keeps you going back to McDonald's again and again.

 1. The apple pie was McDonald's very first dessert.

 The first apple pie ever served in a McDonald's was in 1968 in a franchise located in Knoxville, Tennessee.
 That store was run by Litton Cochran, and he introduced the fried pies that would become a fast food craze eight years after opening.